JChads4/ppac_code/README.md

    top-level `ppac_window` section provides defaults, but each chain may override these values by including its own `ppac_window` block.

+   The optional `box_events` section controls whether decay candidates include hits from the surrounding box detectors and how closely in time those hits must occur to be merged with the implant pixel.
+Set `enabled: false` to ignore box data or adjust `combine_window_ns` to change the merge window.

    If a run was recorded **without** a PPAC detector, set `min_hits: 0` in the relevant `ppac_window` so that all implant events are accepted.
 The code will automatically build decay candidates from all events in this mode.